THIS IS MY STORY. IF YOU'RE READING, I HOPE YOU'LL BE A PART OF IT

 As a kid growing up in the 70s, my thing was farm animal sets.
 Many hours were spent setting all my plastic animals, fences, barns and haystacks up on the pool table for an afternoon of creating my perfect farm.
-Until my brothers would burst in and start playing pool and shooting my chickens and piglets with the pool ball only to destroy my fantasy world.
-I was the youngest of 7 and the only girl in the family which taught me the powerful art of independence.
+My brothers would burst in and start playing pool and shooting my chickens and piglets with the pool ball, only to destroy my fantasy world.
+I was the youngest of 7 and the only girl in the family, which taught me the powerful art of independence.

-I brought home stray animals fairly regularly.
-Often they weren't actually stray, but had just wandered away from their own family, but hey, who was to know that and who lets their dog leave their sight anyway?
+I brought home stray animals regularly.
+Often they weren't abandoned.
+They'd simply wandered away from their own family.
+Who was I to know that, and who lets their dog leave their sight anyway?
 (If you read on, you'll find out this trait transferred to my adulthood!)
 The name "LambChops" comes to mind.
 A grey poodle I found at Centennial Park as a kid.
 There's quite a story behind that one!
-Make sure you ask me when me meet.
+Make sure you ask me when we meet.

-Dogs have always been a huge part of my life.
+Dogs have always been a massive part of my life.
 I can't imagine life without sharing it with at least two, three or four.

 Sometimes all it takes is serendipity